gregpalmr/dcos-demo-1.12/README.md

     dcos cluster setup https://<master node public ip address>

 NOTE: Make sure you use an HTTPS URL in the cluster setup command and not an HTTP URL.

 ### d.
+Prep the Cluster

 To support launching Kubernetes clusters with DC/OS service accounts and SSL certificates, run the prep script that creates the base service account users and their signed certificates using the DC/OS certificate authority (CA).

     scripts/prep-cluster.sh

+This script also attempts to install an Enteprise DC/OS license key if it finds the file:

+    $HOME/scripts/license.txt

+This is optional and is only needed if the license key used with the Terraform templates do not enable enough DC/OS nodes needed for this demo environment.